Ladder Bottom Candlestick Patterns Explained: What They Are & How To Trade Them

 Ladder Bottom Pattern Diagram - A Japanese candlestick pattern that includes five candlesticks: 1) a long bearish candlestick, 2) a second long bearish candlestick, 3) a third long bearish candlestick, 4) a short bearish candlestick with a significant upper wick, and 5) a large bullish candlestick preceded by a gap up that closes above the fourth candle's upper wick.
 It illustrates that price decreased significantly during the first three time periods, decreased modestly during the fourth period, increased between the fourth and fifth periods, then increased significantly during the fifth period.

 It is the bullish version of the ladder pattern, and therefore the opposite of the ladder top pattern.
-It is also similar to the bullish breakaway patterns.
+It is also similar to the bullish breakaway pattern.

 Of course, no candlestick pattern guarantees a particular outcome.
 They are more like suggestions than promises.